 Workspace Trust has been significantly adjusted.
 VisualStudioCode 1.5.8 released

-Visual Studio Code (VSCode) suddenly started asking "Do you trust the creator of the files in this folder?" after the last update, and recently released version 1.58.
-It's
+Visual Studio Code (VSCode) suddenly started displaying the question "Do you trust the creators of the files in this folder?" after the last update, but version 1.58 was released the other day.
+It

-been a while, but I'd like to introduce the major updates in 1.58 from the release notes.
+'s been a while, but I'd like to introduce the main updates in 1.58 from the release notes.

 As expected, adjustments were made to Workspace Trust